erikrose/peep/README.rst

 1.4
   * Allow partial-line comments.
   * Add the beginnings of a test suite.
+  * Treat package names in requirements files as case-insensitive, like pip.

 1.3
   * Pass through most args to the invocation of ``pip install`` that actually